danielmcquillen/editorial-jekyll-theme/stories/python_ecology_research.md

 ---
 layout: page
-title: Macroeco -- Using Python for Ecology Research
+title: Macroeco.
+Using Python for Ecology Research
-author: Daniel McQuillen
 ---

 <h1>Macroeco : Using Python for Ecology Research</h1>